Should We Stop Having Babies To Be Truly Sustainable And Save The Planet?

 As a matter of fact, as years go by, we’ve been watching the Earth overshoot day, that represents the date when humanity has used more natural resources than our planet ecosystems can renew in that same year, coming sooner every time.
 It has fallen in the August 8th in 2016, August 2nd in 2017 and August 1st in 2018 and it means that we live in credit with the planet for what’s left of the year.

 The problems mentioned above are obviously being addressed and discussed among both scientists and ecologists.
 Between many possible causes, there is one question that often comes to light – are we too many people inhabiting planet Earth?
 Some studies made on this topic suggest that our ecosystems have a limit to how many human lives they can support and that we should worry about the way our demography evolves.
 So can it be that if we grow too much the planet won’t be able to handle it?
 And if so, should we stop having children in order to save and preserve planet Earth as we know it?
 Let’s take a wider look at these important questions.

 Right now, we are 7,6 billion and growing.
 Forecasts are that we’ll reach 9,6 billion in 2050 and 11,1 billion in 2100.
 In spite of this, we are growing at a much slower rate (1,09%/year) when compared to the 60’s.
-By that time, the annual growth rates were really high, having reached the peak of 2,09% in 1968 – meet the famous baby boomers.
-Since then, we are progressively having less children, specially in the developed countries where education rates are higher.
+By that time, the annual growth rates were really high, having reached a peak of 2,09% in 1968 – meet the famous baby boomers.
+Since then, we are progressively having fewer children, especially in developed countries where education rates are higher.
 By 2100, it is expected that population annual growth rate decreases to 0,09%, but this is still a huge number if we think we’re multiplying it for 11 billion people.